chakradharkalle03-arch/google-intelligent-group/README.md

 - **Research Agent** - Performs research tasks

 ### Example Use Case
-*"Find a nice Italian restaurant near Taipei 101 and make a dinner reservation for tomorrow at 7 PM."*
+*"Find a nice Indian restaurant near Taipei 101 and make a dinner reservation for tomorrow at 7 PM."*

 The system will:
 1. Search for restaurants using GoogleMap Agent